clelidm/MinCompSpin_Greedy/README.md

 **Interpreting the output MCM:** The (How to read MCM in the original and in the new basis.)

- - **Working in the original basis:** The code only compares MCMs that correspond to partitions of `n` original variables of the data.
-The best-found MCM is then printed as a list of binary strings, each one encoding an ICC (i.e., a part): the spins with a bit equal to `'1'` belong to the ICC.
+ - **Working in the original basis:** The code only compares MCMs that correspond to partitions of `n` original basis variables of the data.
+The best-found MCM is then printed as a list of binary strings, each one encoding an ICC (i.e., a part): spins with a bit equal to `'1'` belong to the ICC, spins with a `'0'` don't.
 Variables are organized in the same order as in the original datafile, i.e. the i-th spin from the right in the best MCM corresponds to the i-th spin from the right in the original datafile.

    >      Example, for a system with 9 binary variables.
    >